DMTF/Redfish-Tools/json-to-openapi-converter/README.md

 ## Configuration

-To configure the generated OpenAPI files, you define configuration keys in a JSON configuration file.

-To specify the configuration file, use the <a href="#usage" title="#usage"><code>--config</code> command-line argument</a>.
+To configure the generated OpenAPI files, define configuration keys in a JSON configuration file and use the <a href="#usage" title="#usage"><code>--config</code> command-line argument</a> to specify the configuration file.

 <dl>
    <dt>Sample configuration file</dt>